Medication Summary

 Class Summary

-Have anti-inflammatory properties and cause profound and varied metabolic effects.
+These agents have anti-inflammatory properties and cause profound and varied metabolic effects.
 In addition, these agents modify the body's immune response to diverse stimuli.
 Prednisone and methylprednisolone are typical drugs of this class.
-Oral bioavailability is generally similar to parenteral; administer oral prednisone when indicated if a patient is not in extremis and can comfortably take PO; administer parenteral steroid when indicated for a patient in more severe circumstances.
+Oral bioavailability is generally similar to parenteral; administer oral prednisone when indicated if a patient is not in extremis and can comfortably take it orally; administer parenteral steroids when indicated for a patient in more severe circumstances.

 Prednisone

-Believed to ameliorate delayed effects of anaphylactic reactions and may limit biphasic anaphylaxis.
-Doses below are general guidelines for usage; dosing is highly individualized.
+Prednisone is believed to ameliorate delayed effects of anaphylactic reactions and may limit biphasic anaphylaxis.
+Doses are general guidelines for usage; dosing is highly individualized.

 Methylprednisolone (Solu-Medrol, Depo-Medrol)

+Methylprednisolone is useful for treating inflammatory and allergic reactions.
+By reversing increased capillary permeability and suppressing PMN activity, it may decrease inflammation.
 A multitude of corticosteroid preparations is available.
-Methylprednisolone is widely available in the ED due to other uses (ie, acute asthma, spinal cord injury) and is supplied in both parenteral and oral formulations.
+Methylprednisolone is widely available in the ED because of its other uses (ie, acute asthma, spinal cord injury) and is supplied in both parenteral and oral formulations.

 Toxoids